 A plan to add an extra 1.25 percentage points to National Insurance to help pay for social care has been announced.
 The extra tax is not set to be applied until April 2022.

-You will pay either class 2 or class 4 contributions which you pay through your self assessment form at the end of the tax year.
+You will pay either class 2 or class 4 contributions through your self-assessment form at the end of the tax year.

 The amount you contribute depends on your profits for the year:

 Class 2: These are paid if your profits are over £6,515 a year and cost £3.05 a week.